adambennett/StS-DuelistMod/README.md

 Resummon - Replays the card, ignoring Tribute costs.
 Some monsters trigger extra special effects when Resummoned.
 Increment - Increase your maximum Summons by X.
 Randomized - Randomized cards may have their costs changed, may Exhaust, and may become Upgraded or Ethereal.
-Magnets - Associated with the 4 Magnet Warrior cards.
-This keyword just signifies effects that go with these cards.
-Ojamania - Add 2 random cards to your hand, they cost 0 this turn.
-Apply 1 random buff.
-Apply 2 random debuffs to an enemy.
-Dragon - Specific type of monster card.
-When Tributed for another Dragon, you gain 1 Strength.
-Spellcaster - Specific type of monster card.
-When Tributed for a Dragon, you lose 2 HP.
-Insect - Specific type of monster card.
-When Tributed for an Insect/Plant/Predaplant, apply 3 Poison to all enemies.
-Plant - Specific type of monster card.
-When Tributed for an Insect/Plant/Predaplant, apply 3 Poison to all enemies.
-Predaplant - More specific type of Plant.
-Predaplants are treated as Plants, but some cards trigger effects concerning ONLY Predaplants.
-Zombie - Whenever you Resummon a Zombie, you gain 5 Block.
-Fiend - Whenever you Tribute a Fiend for another Fiend, you place one card from your discard pile back into your hand.
-Aqua - Whenever you Tribute an Aqua for another Aqua, a randomized Aqua is added to your hand.
-Invert - Similar to evoking an orb, but you also channel an orb that is the 'opposite' of the evoked orb.
-Immortal - When an Immortal card is in your discard pile at the start of turn, you gain 1 Energy.
-Machine - When you Tribute a Machine for another Machine, gain 1 Artifact.
-Superheavy - When you Tribute a Superheavy for another Superheavy, gain 1 Dexterity.
-Naturia - Whenever you Summon a Naturia monster, it deals 1 damage to all enemies at the end of turn for the rest of combat as long as you have at least 1 Naturia monster summoned.

 # Gameplay Mechanics
 ## Summoning & Tributing